PxxBxx/scte35-parser-php/README.md

 Note : A lot nicer when piping to jq

+## HTML timeline
+You can use the `index.php` file to have a nice form and a old-school display of the events in a graphical and text timeline.

+## Usage
 be free to use, comment, issue, I had a hell of a time searching for a functional PHP lib to do that (Python lovers have everything they want in this domain, but not PHP mammoth).

 Cheers.